 Actually, Black Friday described the crowds of rowdy tourists who hit Philadelphia on the Friday between Thanksgiving and the Army-Navy games.
 With turkey on one side and football on the other, the Friday after Thanksgiving was a day for out-of-towners to come to the city to shop.
 The first use of the term in relation to shopping came from Philly in the 1950s, as police officers struggled to keep the traffic and tourists in check.
 Black Friday violence hit the headlines in the 21st century, as overeager shoppers caused injuries and even deaths in stores.

 Another myth is that Black Friday is the biggest shopping day of the year.
 The last Saturday before Christmas has historically been the biggest shopping day of the year.
-Cyber Monday surpassed Black Friday last year.
-And retailers now often start Black Friday early with online specials, while Black Friday, Small Business Saturday, and Cyber Monday extend a weekend of conspicuous consumption.
+Cyber Monday surpassed Black Friday a few years ago.
+And retailers this year are starting Black Friday early with online specials, while hopping that ecommerce Black Friday, Small Business Saturday, and Cyber Monday will create a weekend of conspicuous consumption.

 What does it mean for manufacturers?